Updated November 2, 2019 . AmFam Team

 There are a few major types of life insurance to consider when shopping around.
 Deciding which one is right for you depends on your age, your assets and your lifestyle.
 Talk to your insurance agent to figure out what type of life insurance you and your partner should purchase.
 In the meantime, here are some options to get familiar with.

 Often purchased by younger people, term life insurance is a type of life insurance that lasts for a specific length of time or “term.”
-It’s generally more affordable, has comparable coverage amounts to whole life insurance and may require fewer health qualifications than other types of insurance.
+It’s generally more affordable, has compared to whole life insurance and may require fewer health qualifications than other types of insurance.
 Some term life insurance policies can also be converted into whole life policies, allowing you to adapt your life insurance policy to your needs as you age.

 Whole life insurance is exactly what it sounds like: life insurance that can last your whole life.
 This is great for couples who want a bit more stability when it comes to their life insurance and are interested in building what’s called “cash value” in their policies.
 Whole life insurance is typically more expensive than term life insurance, but because it won’t terminate after a set amount of time, your policy will stay active as long as you pay your premiums.